U-Shift/Transport-Demand-Modelling/3-ClusterAnalysis.md

 ```

 > **Note:** There are many methods to treat outliers.
 This is just one
 > of them.
-Not an ideal one, since it removes many observations that are
+Note that it is not very appropriate, since it removes many
-> relevant for the analysis, since the dataset is small.
+> observations that are relevant for the analysis.
+Try using other
+> methods and evaluate the difference.

 #### Execute a k-means clustering with the dataset without the outliers and see the diference.